 Universal Helmet Laws Partial Helmet Laws No Helmet Laws

-Alabama ^a Alaska ^c Illinois
+Alabama a Alaska c Illinois

-California Arizona ^a Iowa
+California Arizona a Iowa

-District of Columbia ^a Arkansas New Hampshire
+District of Columbia a Arkansas New Hampshire

 Georgia Colorado

 Louisiana Connecticut

-Maryland ^b Delaware ^c
+Maryland b Delaware c

 Massachusetts Florida

-Michigan ^b Hawaii
+Michigan b Hawaii

-Mississippi ^a Idaho ^a
+Mississippi a Idaho a

-Missouri Indiana ^b
+Missouri Indiana b

 Nebraska Kansas

-Nevada ^b Kentucky
+Nevada b Kentucky

-New Jersey Maine ^c
+New Jersey Maine c

 New York Minnesota

-North Carolina ^a Montana
+North Carolina a Montana

 Oregon New Mexico

 Tennessee North Dakota

-Vermont Ohio ^b
+Vermont Ohio b

-Virginia ^c Oklahoma
+Virginia c Oklahoma

 Washington Pennsylvania

-West Virginia ^c Rhode Island ^a
+West Virginia c Rhode Island a

-South Carolina ^a
+South Carolina a

-American Samoa ^a South Dakota ^b
+American Samoa a South Dakota b

-Northern Mariana Islands ^a Texas
+Northern Mariana Islands a Texas

-Puerto Rico ^a Utah ^b
+Puerto Rico a Utah b

-Virgin Islands ^a Wisconsin
+Virgin Islands a Wisconsin

-Wyoming ^a
+- Wyoming a

-Guam ^a
+Guam a

-^aLaw/regulation does not specify FMVSS 218 compliant.
+&lt;sup>aLaw/regulation does not specify FMVSS 218 compliant.

 These repeals have amounted to a vast experiment affirming the effectiveness of helmet laws and regulations in reducing death and injury.
-A 1991 review of studies of helmet use found that helmet use under universal laws ranges from 92 to 100 percent, while without a law or under a partial law (requiring only some riders to wear helmets), helmet use generally ranges from 42 to 59
+A 1991 review of studies of helmet use found that helmet use under universal laws ranges from 92 to 100 percent, while without a law or under a partial law (requiring only some riders to wear helmets), helmet use generally ranges from 42 to 59 percent.
+A 1986 study concluded that the repeal of helmet use laws was associated with a 10.4

-^bLaw/regulation specifies a dated version of FMVSS 218.
+&lt;sup>bLaw/regulation specifies a dated version of FMVSS 218.

-^cLaw/regulation allows standards other than FMVSS 218.
+&lt;sup>cLaw/regulation allows standards other than FMVSS 218.

-17NHTSA Traffic Safety Facts, January 2006.
+&lt;sup>17NHTSA Traffic Safety Facts, January 2006.

-18 Law applies to all motorcycles as defined by the individual state.
+&lt;sup>18Law applies to all motorcycles as defined by the individual state.